HazyResearch/deepdive/doc/example-spouse.md

 The relation `person_mention` as well as the relations it references should have similar annotations (see the [complete `app.ddlog` code](../examples/spouse/app.ddlog) for full detail).

-Then repeating the commands to update the search index and load the user interface will allow us to browse the expected marginal probabilities of `has_spouse` as well.
+Then, repeating the commands to update the search index and load the user interface will allow us to browse the expected marginal probabilities of `has_spouse` as well.

 ![Screenshot of the search interface showing results](images/browsing_results.png)